MADS508/labs/README.md

 4. Once the lab has loaded you will see a green dot to the right of the AWS status, click it to open the AWS console.
 ![LearnerLabStep4](img/LearnerLabsStep4.png)

+## If the video indicates you need to attach an admin role, you can skip this step.
+As of Feb 2023 AWS Learner Labs no longer allows IAM role changes.

 ## 3. Launch SageMaker Studio